 9. See an Everblades Ice Hockey Game

-And there’s more than just hockey at Germain Arena!
+And there’s more than just hockey at Hertz Arena!
 Each hockey game features fun promotions and events, like painting the ice after a game, or bounce houses and face-painting artists at Saturday games.

 10. Visit the IMAG History & Science Center